Australia Picks Massive Tesla-Supplied Battery to Ease Transmission Constraint

 The award bolsters Australia's claim as a pioneer in applying battery technology to grid problems at scale.
 That track record kicked off with the Hornsdale battery, which Tesla famously delivered within 100 days in 2017 to shore up the South Australian grid.
 That remained the largest lithium-ion battery in the world for several years.

-"Tesla made a big bet, they put their money where their mouth was, and they're reaping the rewards of that," Finn-Foley said.
+"Tesla made a big bet; they put their money where their mouth was, and they're reaping the rewards of that," Finn-Foley said.

 Australia has seen booming wind and solar production as old coal plants head for retirement.
-That creates grid volatility, as renewable production waxes and wanes.
-It also poses challenges for a transmission network that largely hugs the coastal population belt; a state may have an influx of surplus wind at one moment, but lack the transmission capacity to ship it to neighbors that could use it.
+That creates grid volatility as renewable production waxes and wanes.
+It also poses challenges for a transmission network that largely hugs the coastal population belt; a state may have an influx of surplus wind at one moment but lack the transmission capacity to ship it to neighbors that could use it.

 "There is a crucial need in Victoria to secure additional reliable electricity supplies," Lily D'Ambrosio, Victoria's minister for energy, environment and climate change, wrote in the order initiating the procurement earlier this year.

-Tapping batteries as a tool to deal with transmission constraints opens the door to especially large battery development.
+Tapping batteries as a tool to deal with transmission constraints opens the door to the development of exceedingly large batteries.
 But projects at the scale of Victoria's remain rare.
 Germany is gearing up for large-scale battery installations under its GridBooster initiative.
 But in the U.S., a leader in many forms of battery development, storage-as-transmission regulations remain "underdeveloped," Burwen said in an email Monday.

 Congress and the Federal Energy Regulatory Commission have classified storage as a possible transmission tool, Burwen noted, but it wasn't until this year that a regional grid operator — MISO, in this case — finalized regulatory frameworks for storage as a transmission asset.